squideyes/Futures/README.md

 Contributions are always welcome (see **CONTRIBUTING.md** for further details).

-The code is mostly for the author's own personal use so there is no documentation on offer, aside from this README.md, nor is there any intent (on the author's part!) to create more-detailed documention, going forward.
+**SUPER-DUPER ULTRA-IMPORTANT NOTE**: The code is mostly for the author's own personal use so there is no documentation on offer, aside from this README.md, nor is there any intent (on the author's part!) to create more-detailed documention, going forward.
+Moreover, a number of the classes are highly indiosyncratic (i.e. the KnownAssets class is hard-coded!)

 As to unit-tests, a decent percent of the code is covered, but the tests should not be looked upon as being comprehensive.